What's the Word?

 She read them.
 “Wow!
 So a fourth grader back in the 1800s knew harder words than someone studying for the SAT today who is maybe 16 or 17 years old?”

 Makes me want to expand my personal lexicon.
 How about you?
-If you want to launch a leisurely plan for increasing vocabulary, join me as I experiment with some of these simple ways to learn new words:
+If you want to launch a vocabulary building plan, join me as I experiment with some of these simple ways to learn new words:

-Bell, Debra.
+Work cited: Bell, Debra.
 Ultimate Guide to Homeschooling.
 Nashville, TN: Tommy Nelson, 1997.
+Print.

 Photo: “word up! c-o-f-f-e-e…” by Debaird, available for download from Flickr through a Creative Commons license.